-Kat Scargill, Land Regeneration Manager for National Grid, said: "We will remove the gas holders as safely, quickly and efficiently as possible to minimise the impact on local people and the environment.
+Hannah White, Land Regeneration Manager for National Grid, said: "We will remove the gasholders as safely, quickly and efficiently as possible to minimise the impact on local people and the environment.

-"We have written to people who live and work in the local community to explain what we will be doing.
-If anyone has any questions about the project they can contact our community relations team on 0800 819 9071."
+"We have written to people who live and work close to the site on Langridge Way to explain what we will be doing.
+If anyone has any questions about the project they can contact our community relations team on 0800 8199 071.
+We'll write to neighbours of the White Lund site with more information before the main dismantling work there starts."